Danida

 Denmark’s Strategy for Development Cooperation

-In June 2021, Denmark adopted “The World We Share”, a new strategy for development cooperation.
-The strategy will set the direction for Danish development cooperation for the next four years, 2021-2025.
+“The World We Share” is the current strategy for development cooperation for the 2021-2025.
 The strategy centres on two strategic themes:

 Denmark-Tanzania Cooperation

-For decades, Tanzania has been one of the top recipients of Danish development assistance and Denmark is among the larger bilateral donors to the country.
+For decades, Tanzania has been one of the top recipients of Danish development assistance and Denmark has been among the larger bilateral donors to the country.

-The support within the areas of climate/green and youth/jobs focuses on accelerating implementation of PASS Trust’s Inclusive Green Growth strategy to promote and facilitate green investments within agriculture.
-A new partnership with Danish Refugee Council seeks to increased access to alternative and more sustainable energy for cooking and reducing environment degradation in refugee camps and host communities in Kigoma region.
-Within the area of youth/jobs, a new partnership with SNV will support implementation of the project Opportunities for Youth Employment.
-The project seeks to empower young women and men by enhancing their skills, increasing their access to finance, and creating opportunities and promoting green jobs.
+The programme supported areas of climate/green and youth/jobs.
+The PASS Trust’s Inclusive Green Growth strategy was engaged to promote and facilitate green investments within agriculture, while a partnership with Danish Refugee Council ensured increased access to alternative and more sustainable energy for cooking to reduce environment degradation in refugee camps and host communities in Kigoma region.
+Within the area of youth/jobs, Demark worked together with SNV to support implementation of the project Opportunities for Youth Employment.
+The project empowered young women and men by enhancing their skills, increasing their access to finance, and creating opportunities and promoting green jobs.

-Within the area of health/SRHR, the support focuses on contributing to health systems strengthening and improved access to basic healthcare for all through the joint basket fund under the Ministry of Health.
-Further, support Marie Stopes Tanzania in their efforts to reduce the high number of unwanted pregnancies and bring down maternal mortality by providing increased access to family planning.
+Within the area of health/SRHR, support was focused on contributing to health systems strengthening and improved access to basic healthcare for all through the joint basket fund under the Ministry of Health.
+Further, Marie Stopes Tanzania was supported to reduce the high number of unwanted pregnancies and bring down maternal mortality by providing increased access to family planning.

 Economic Management and Fiscal Governance